 The foreground car has lost its trucks, and the background car has lost its hold-down tank bands, but both could be restored, if I chose to do so.
 But the three-compartment car has no prototype, and I cannot find that Mobil ever had a 12,500-gallon tank car.
 Moreover, there are easier routes to a single-compartment car of this size (as I have noted in a post awhile back: http://modelingthesp.blogspot.com/2011/05/modeling-sp-tank-cars.html ).

 The last Globe ad I could find in Model Railroader was in the March 1951 issue (Athearn bought them in July of that year).
-It shows two of their tank cars and two box cars, and is smaller, 3 x 4 inches, perhaps reflecting financial stringency in the last months of Globe.
+It shows two of their tank cars, a box cars, and a stock car.
+The ad is smaller, 3 x 4 inches, perhaps reflecting financial stringency in the last months of Globe.

-As far as I can determine, Athearn did not continue to produce any of the Globe models after the purchase.
+As far as I can determine, Athearn did not continue to produce any of the Globe tank car models after the purchase.

 Shown below is the Globe tank car I have, which is lettered SHPX 312, and still with the Mantua loop couplers it had when I bought it.
 The model is at least 65 years old, maybe more.
 It originally had elbow safety valves on each dome (as is visible in the ad above), but two of them have broken off and would have to be replaced.
 Paint would of course need to be touched up.